ARMANDSBROTHER/mp-cite-context/DONTREADME.md

 ## Goals

-to program a hover over display for references to show context further than date and name.
+to program a hover over display for references to show context with citations further than date and name.

 ### Extra goals